 #2 – Schedule a virtual meeting with your support group

 Zoom is one of the most accessible tools available to bring people together online.
 And better yet, they have a free version you can use to set up 45-minute video calls with your friends whenever you want.
+We’ve heard from some people who are organizing book clubs and movie watching sessions together, too.

 Here’s how it works: